-Former Special Counsel Jack Smith testifies before US Congress committee
+‘Willfully broke the law’: Special Counsel Jack Smith testifies to Congress

 “ You understand the Constitution?
 Do you understand the Bill of Rights that someone has the absolute right to believe something, whether it’s true or not, and to advocate for something whether it’s true or not?”
 Issa said at one point.

-“So if you know that people have a right to opine, lobby for, assert, do everything they can legally to ask for people to make different decisions, then why is it you saw criminal conduct on behalf of a president who believed he didn’t win?”
+“So if you know that people have a right to opine, lobby for, assert [and] do everything they can legally to ask for people to make different decisions, then why is it you saw criminal conduct on behalf of a president who believed he didn’t win?”

 Smith was not able to respond to that question, but his indictment asserts that Trump went beyond simply voicing his disagreement with the results.

-Rather, it argues that Trump and his allies attempted to recruit “false electors” to submit fraudulent Electoral College votes for certification, and it highlights evidence that Trump sought to pressure elected officials to reject unfavourable vote outcomes.
+Rather, it argues that Trump and his allies attempted to recruit “false electors” to submit fraudulent Electoral College votes for certification, and it highlights evidence that Trump pressured elected officials to reject unfavourable vote outcomes.

-Another key point of criticism was Smith’s decision to seek “limited toll records” from the telephones of nine Republican lawmakers who communicated with Trump during his alleged efforts to overturn the 2020 election.
-Then-House Speaker Kevin McCarthy was among the Congress members targeted.
+Another key point of criticism among Republicans was Smith’s decision to seek “limited toll records” from the telephones of nine lawmakers who communicated with Trump during his alleged efforts to overturn the 2020 election.

+Then-House Speaker Kevin McCarthy, a Republican, was among the Congress members targeted.

 Such toll records do not include the content of the calls in question.
 Rather, they identify where the call originated from, who it was received by, and how long the connection lasted.

-Republicans argued that subpoenaing the telephone records amounted not only to a violation of privacy but also to an infringement of the US Constitution’s Speech and Debate Clause, which protects Congress members from legal action stemming from their legislative duties.
+Republicans argued that subpoenaing the telephone records amounted not only to a violation of privacy but also to an infringement of the Constitution’s Speech and Debate Clause, which protects lawmakers from legal action stemming from their legislative duties.

-They also questioned the secrecy of the subpoenas, something Smith argued was necessary.
+Conservative members of the committee also questioned the secrecy of the subpoenas, something Smith argued was necessary.

-“The subpoenas that we secured, we secured with non-disclosure orders from a judge because I had grave concerns about obstruction of justice in this investigation,” Smith said.
+“The subpoenas that we secured, we secured with non-disclosure orders from a judge because I had grave concerns about obstruction of justice in this investigation,” Smith responded.

 “Specifically with regards to Donald Trump, not only did we have the obstruction of justice that we were investigating in the classified documents case, but I was aware during the course of our investigation of the targeting of witnesses.”